PolyFormer: Referring Image Segmentation as Sequential Polygon Generation: Additional Dataset Details

 \section{Additional Dataset Details}

-We evaluate PolyFormer on three benchmark image datasets, RefCOCO \cite{yu2016modeling}, RefCOCO+ \cite{yu2016modeling}, RefCOCOg \cite{mao2016generation, nagaraja2016modeling}.
+We evaluate PolyFormer on four benchmark image datasets, RefCOCO \cite{yu2016modeling}, RefCOCO+ \cite{yu2016modeling}, RefCOCOg \cite{mao2016generation, nagaraja2016modeling}, and ReferIt~\cite{referit}.
 All images of RefCOCO, RefCOCO+, and RefCOCOg are from the MS COCO dataset \cite{mscoco} and annotated with referring expressions.
 We further evaluate PolyFormer models for the Referring Video Object Segmentation (R-VOS) task on Ref-DAVIS17~\cite{khoreva2018video}.

 \paragraph{\textbf{RefCOCO/RefCOCO+}:} These two datasets are collected using a two-player game\cite{yu2016modeling}.
 RefCOCO has 142,209 annotated expressions for 50,000 objects in 19,994 images, and RefCOCO+ consists of 141,564 expressions for 49,856 objects in 19,992 images.
 These two datasets are splitted into training, validation, test A and test B sets, where test A contains images of multiple people and test B contains images of multiple instances of all other objects.
 Compared to RefCOCO, location words are banned from the referring expressions in RefCOCO+, which makes it more challenging.